 Other charities to benefit from donations include the Wye and Usk Foundation, in Herefordshire a Close House project called Livewire Central, the James Hopkins Trust, the Me2 Club in Berkshire, New Hope Charity, St Richards Hospice, DeafBlind UK and St David’s Hospice in Wales.

-Richard Knight, Senior Partner at Harrison Clark Rickerbys says “Giving back to our community remains an absolute priority within the firm, and we are thrilled to be able to say so many staff and partners of Harrison Clark Rickerbys continue this outside the Charitable Foundation.”
+Dawn Oliver, Senior Partner at Harrison Clark Rickerbys says “Giving back to our community remains an absolute priority within the firm, and we are thrilled to be able to say so many staff and partners of Harrison Clark Rickerbys continue this outside the Charitable Foundation.”

 To find out more about the causes we support please visit our Charitable Foundation website